joshkmartinez/USACO-Boilerplates/README.md

-# USACO Boilerplates
+# My USACO Boilerplates

 ## java
-Currently I have 1 working Boilerplate that I use in competion.
+Currently I have 1 working Boilerplate that I use in competition.
 That is my java boilerplate.

  * #### notes:
  * Run a java file by first compiling the file with: